punkave/best-practices/README.md

-# Frontend Development at P'unk Avenue
+# Best Practices in Development at P'unk Avenue

 ## What is this repo?
 This repo is a place to: